 - In Fargo, there is a shot of a polka band poster in a teenager's room.
 It's not as much a comment on the teenager, as much as one on Minnesotans in general being dorky, or at least square.

-- Air Force DJ Adrian Cronauer's nemesis in Good Morning Vietnam firmly believes US' soldiers' morale will be boosted by three hours of polka music in the mornings... when Cronauer is taken off the air, GI's are dismayed by his uber-square replacement, and morale duly plummets.
+- Good Morning, Vietnam: Air Force DJ Adrian Cronauer's nemesis, Lt.
+Hauk, firmly believes US' soldiers' morale will be boosted by three hours of polka music in the mornings... when Cronauer is taken off the air, GI's are dismayed by his uber-square replacement, and morale duly plummets.

-- In Groundhog Day, polka music is playing in Punxsutawney town square on the morning of Groundhog Day.
+- In Groundhog Day, "Pennsylvania Polka" is playing in Punxsutawney town square on the morning of Groundhog Day.
 All the locals love it, and Rita's getting into it.
 When she tells Phil that the locals have been partying like this all night long, he just replies, "They're hicks, Rita."
 And, after hearing said polka for the umpteenth time, even a kind-hearted viewer might be inclined to agree with Phil.

 - In Home Alone, Kevin's mother's desperate journey to get back home to her son—amidst more conventional transportation options being booked full for the holidays—was aided in its last leg (from Scranton, Pennsylvania to Chicago) by Gus Polinsky, "The Polka King of the Midwest" and his band, who planned to get back to Milwaukee by rental van.
 He asked her "You don't mind riding with a bunch of polka bums?" and she indicated she was grateful for the ride.
 The band played polkas the whole way back to Chicago.